codeenigma/ce-deploy/docs/roles/deploy_container.md

     service_autoscale_up_cooldown: 120
     service_autoscale_down_cooldown: 120
     service_autoscale_target_value: 70 # the value to trigger a scaling event at
-    service_elb_container_name: example # the name of the container to be load balanced
     execution_role_arn: "arn:aws:iam::000000000000:role/ecsTaskExecutionRole" # ARN of the IAM role to run the task as, must have access to the ECR repository if applicable
     containers: [] # list of container definitions, see docs: https://docs.ansible.com/ansible/latest/collections/community/aws/ecs_taskdefinition_module.html#parameter-containers
     #cpu: 512 # these values can be set globally or per container